The Searchers: Later assessments

 Critic Roger Ebert found Wayne's character, Ethan Edwards, "one of the most compelling characters Ford and Wayne ever created".
 Ebert writes: "The Searchers indeed seems to be two films.
 The Ethan Edwards story is stark and lonely, a portrait of obsession, and in it we can see Schrader's inspiration for Travis Bickle of Taxi Driver. [...]
 The film within this film involves the silly romantic subplot and characters hauled in for comic relief, including the Swedish neighbor Lars Jorgensen (John Qualen), who uses a vaudeville accent, and Mose Harper (Hank Worden), a half-wit treated like a mascot. [...]
 This second strand is without interest, and those who value The Searchers filter it out, patiently waiting for a return to the main story line."

 The Searchers has been cited as one of the greatest films of all time, such as in the BFI's decennial Sight & Sound polls.
 In 1972, The Searchers was ranked 18th; in 1992, 5th; in 2002, 11th; in 2012, 7th.
-In a 1959 Cahiers du Cinéma essay, Jean-Luc Godard compared the movie's ending to the reuniting of Odysseus with Telemachus in Homer's Odyssey.
-In 1963, he ranked The Searchers as the fourth-greatest American movie of the sound era, after Scarface (1932), The Great Dictator (1940), and Vertigo (1958).
-The 2007 American Film Institute 100 greatest American films list ranked The Searchers in 12th place.
+In a 1959 Cahiers du Cinéma essay, Jean-Luc Godard compared the movie's ending to the reuniting of Odysseus with Telemachus in Homer's Odyssey and wrote: How can I hate […] John Wayne, who supports Goldwater, and love him tenderly when he suddenly takes Natalie Wood in his arms in the penultimate reel of The Searchers?In 1963, he ranked The Searchers as the fourth-greatest American movie of the sound era, after Scarface (1932), The Great Dictator (1940), and Vertigo (1958).
+The 1998 American Film Institute 100 greatest American films list ranked The Searchers in 96th place, and the 2007 iteration of the list ranked it in 12th place.
 In 1998, TV Guide ranked it 18th.
 In 2008, the American Film Institute named The Searchers as the greatest Western of all time.
 In 2010, Richard Corliss noted the film was "now widely regarded as the greatest Western of the 1950s, the genre's greatest decade" and characterized it as a "darkly profound study of obsession, racism, and heroic solitude".

-The film currently maintains a 94% approval rating on the review aggregator Rotten Tomatoes based on 53 reviews, with an average rating of 9/10.
+The film currently maintains an 87% rating on the review aggregate website Rotten Tomatoes based on 98 reviews, with an average rating of 9.1/10.
 The site's critics' consensus reads: "The Searchers is an epic John Wayne Western that introduces dark ambivalence to the genre that remains fashionable today."
 On Metacritic, the film has a score of 94 out of 100 based on reviews from 15 critics, indicating "universal acclaim".

 The film has been recognized multiple times by the American Film Institute: